hydecorp/push-state/README.md

 # hy-push-state

 **hy-push-state** is a web component that lets you turn web pages into web apps.
-The component dynamically loads content (formerly known as "ajax") and inserts it into the current page, without causing Flash of White, Flash of Unstyled Content, etc.
+The component dynamically loads new content (formerly known as "ajax") and inserts it into the current page, without causing Flash of White, Flash of Unstyled Content, etc.

 > Turn web pages into web apps.
 {:.lead}

-**hy-push-state** is similar to [pjax] and [smoothState], but offers a more advanced pre-fetching logic, as well as more fine-grained control to allow advanced page transition animations.
+**hy-push-state** is similar to [pjax] and [smoothState], but offers a more advanced pre-fetching logic and gives more control over timings to enable custom page transition animations.

 **hy-push-state** can be used in a variety of ways:
 * As **Vanilla** JavaScript class